Faculty COVID-19 Information

 The purpose of the SKC Office of Disability Services is to provide access to all college programs, services, activities, and facilities for students with disabilities.
 This includes encouraging self-advocacy for students and connecting them with resources across campus to help them achieve their personal best.

-For the 2020 Fall quarter, the following guidelines will be observed:
+The following guidelines will be observed:

 - Appointments with incoming freshmen can be made by contacting the SKC Disability Coordinator, email@example.com.